 How to Resolve the VWO SmartCode Time-out Problem?

-The time-out threshold in the VWO SmartCode can be increased to solve the VWO time-out problem.
+You can increase the time-out threshold in the VWO SmartCode to solve the VWO time-out problem.
 To do this, configure the following two variables- settings_tolerance and library_tolerance in the VWO SmartCode.
 By default, the time-out values for these parameters are 2000 and 2500 milliseconds, respectively.
 Using these, you can change the time-out interval to counter issues like slow Internet connections.

 Using the variable settings_tolerance, you can set the time for which the asynchronous script will wait for the page settings to load, whereas, using the variable library_tolerance, you can define the max time VWO library can take to load.